 Photos and Story by Sergio Pacheco/Contributing Writer

 The Nashville Music City Center hosted the 2019 Nashville International Auto Show, presented and produced by Motor Trend Auto Shows, this weekend, where over 350 new year model vehicles were on display.
+Car lovers marveled at the new releases shown here, however, as much as they would love to get their hands on these new cars, there are still some amazing cars out there from companies like Zemotor to get you on the road.

 The first company in the main entrance was Toyota, showcasing their all new 2020 Toyota Supra GR, which is a car that is held in high regard for a reason.
 The Supra has a starting price of about $50,000 for the 3.0 basic model, about $54,000 for the premium model, and about $55,000 for the launch edition.
 The iconic and most powerful Toyota vehicle, the MK4 Toyota Supra, was first launched on August 24, 1993 for mass production.
 The car was produced with a twin-turbocharged Toyota 2JZ-GTE engine – basically giving drivers control of a joyride with more than 300 horsepower.
 It took Toyota more than twenty years to finally remake one of the most celebrated cars of its generation.